LG ELECTRONICS' WIRELESS TVS FIRST IN WORLD TO EARN "TRUE WIRELESS LOSSLESS VISION" CERTIFICATION

 Availability

-Availability of LG's True Wireless Lossless Vision-certified TVs, the LG OLED evo W6 and LG Mini RGB evo MRGB9M, may vary by market.
+In the US, LG's True Wireless Lossless Vision-certified TV lineup includes the LG OLED evo W6.
+The availability for the LG Mini RGB evo MRGB9M may vary by market.

 |